dovinmu/living_faces_classifier/README.md

 ### Nearest centroid

 As a baseline, we can start with Nearest Centroid.
-There are no hyperparameters for Nearest Centroid, so this is just a graph showing how well it performs as we exclude more and more of the sparser people we're trying to identify.

 ![Graph: Nearest centroid accuracy by threshold](images/nearest_centroid1.png)